 The system recovery options come with a number of recovery parameters.

-Select Startup repair from recovery options window
+Select Startup Repair from the recovery options window

 Navigate to the recovery options